KILTprotocol/sdk-js/packages/kilt-did/src/DidDocumentExporter/README.md

   LightDidDetails
 } from '@kiltprotocol/did'

-import type { IDidDocument } from '@kiltprotocol/types'
+import type { IDidDocument, IJsonLDDidDocument } from '@kiltprotocol/types'

 // Create an instance of `LightDidDetails` with the required information const lightDidDetails = new LightDidDetails({...})